bryce-richards/ny-times/README.md

 Demo available at https://gentle-sands-64149.herokuapp.com/.

 ### To install
 Clone or download the repository.
-Inside the directory, run the command 'npm install'.
+Inside the project directory, run the command 'npm install'.

 ### To run

-Inside the directory, run the command 'npm run start'.
+Inside the project directory, run the command 'npm run start'.